The Female Writer and AngerJul 08, 2018

 This may take you years to work out in your writing, I know it has and does in mine.
 It's the handle that takes me years to whittle to get quite right.

-As those taking the Ninety Day Novel will have seen in the first scene where I lay out on one page the plan for my novel, during the writing of the book (which unfolds during the ninety-day course) I had pinned to my wall above my desk the following quote:
+As those taking our novel writing course will have seen in the first scene where I lay out on one page the plan for my novel, during the writing of the book (which unfolds during the ninety-day course) I had pinned to my wall above my desk the following quote:

 'Hope has two beautiful daughters; their names are Anger and Courage.
 Anger at the way things are, and Courage to see that they do not remain as they are.'
 St Augustine.